TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

    .. versionadded:: 3.6
       Added the ``fold`` argument.

-Other constructors, all class methods:
+Other constructors, all kundi methods:

 .. classmethod:: datetime.today()